byu-cce270/content/docs/unit1/3_if_goalseek/Goal_Seek_Reading.md

 ![GoalSeekInstall.png](images/GoalSeekInstall.png)

-Press the install button and another tab will open up regarding which Google account you want to use.
+Press the "install" button and another tab will open up regarding which Google account you want to use.
 Select which account you prefer to use.
 Google will ask permission to utilize this account with two separate pop-ups; click **"Continue"** and then **"Allow"**.

 Goal seek should now be installed and ready to use!